Keen to slow down and leisurely explore London? Grab your comfortable shoes for five of the best leisure walks in London.

 There are great and unexpected delights to be found when we travel this way!

-5 Leisure Walks in London for Better Well-Being
+5 Leisure Walks in London to Boost Well-Being

 Here are five beautiful places for a leisurely stroll in London, locations where you can relax and simply stroll without agenda.